arugitprojects/recipe-book/README.md

 # Recipe Book

-A personal recipe notebook: title, description, tags, ingredients, steps, a YouTube link (with automatic ingredient grabbing), a web link, and notes — installable as an app on Android (and desktop), with full offline access to your own recipes.
+A shared family recipe notebook: title, description, tags, ingredients, steps, a YouTube link (with automatic ingredient grabbing), a web link, and notes — installable as an app on Android (and desktop), with full offline access.

+**Access**: no individual accounts.
+Everyone is signed in silently and automatically (Firebase anonymous auth), and unlocks the shared notebook once per device with a family passphrase you set.
+See "How access works" below for the full picture.

 **Stack**: plain HTML/CSS/JS, no build step, hosted free on **GitHub Pages**.
-The database is **Firestore** (with **Firebase Auth** for sign-in) — hosting and database are two separate free services that don't need to know about each other.
+The database is **Firestore**, with **Firebase Anonymous Auth** for sessions — hosting and database are two separate free services that don't need to know about each other.

 ---

 ## 1. Create your Firebase project (free) — this is your database

 1. Go to [console.firebase.google.com](https://console.firebase.google.com) and create a new project.
-2. **Authentication** → Get started → enable the **Google** sign-in provider.
+2. **Authentication** → Get started → **Sign-in method** tab → enable **Anonymous**.
 3. **Firestore Database** → Create database → start in **production mode** (we supply our own rules below) → pick any region close to you.
 4. **Project settings** (gear icon) → **General** → scroll to "Your apps" → click the web icon (`</>`) → register an app (any nickname).
 You do **not** need Firebase Hosting for this — just copy the `firebaseConfig` object it shows you.